 Results are shown as a report or an interactive map and you can subscribe to receive alerts for new roadworks in your area or commuter route via email.

 Council highway schemes

-Our StreetCare team is responsible for managing the highway network and public open spaces.
+Our StreetCare team is responsible for managing and maintaining the highway network through planned or reactive maintenance.

-We also design and implement a number of new schemes to provide:
+We also design and implement new schemes to provide:

-- road safety benefits – speed limits, traffic calming measures,
+- road safety benefits – speed limits or traffic calming measures

 - new cycle and pedestrian facilities – cycle paths, zebra crossings, pedestrian refuges

 - highway network improvements – traffic signal installations, road widening